Camilla Pang: “Carry on – it will be worth it.”

 Pang was diagnosed with autism spectrum disorder.
 For her, this comes with its own advantages: “My autism had the advantage of making me immune to peer pressure.”

-As a doctor of bioinformatics Pang researches on “how human psychology can meander beyond the norm.”
+As a doctor of bioinformatics Pang researches “how human psychology can meander beyond the norm.”

 When confronted with problems, she advises: “Carry on – it will be worth it.”
 And if you’re challenged by the system?
 “That’s just a reminder that you’re built to make a new one.”

 Today, Pang works as a researcher for a pharmaceutical company.
-During the pandemic she has been volunteering with the UCL lab to help with researching Covid-19.
+During the pandemic she has been volunteering with the UCL lab to help research Covid-19.